tsasam/fullstack_challenge/Readme.md

-The other tables in the DB (`samples`, `organisms`, `abundances`) have its correspondent laravel model, the model for the `crop` table is missing although it exists in the DB and have rows of data.
+The other tables in the DB (`samples`, `organisms`, `abundances`) have its correspondent laravel model, the model for the `crop` table is missing although the table itself exists in the DB and have data.

 * Create the `app/Models/Crop` class
 * Create the relation `crop` in the `app/Models/Sample` model